According to the Land Registry, £2bn of new build leasehold houses were sold in England and Wales in the last year alone. In the same more…

 To discuss any aspect of Will writing, contact our specialist Will and probate solicitors in Bristol.

-Our conveyancing solicitors are in all our offices – Bedminster, Clifton, Gloucester Road, Horfield, King Street, Kingswood, Queen Square and Thornbury.
+Our conveyancing solicitors are in all our offices – Bedminster, Clifton, Horfield, Kingswood, Queen Square and Thornbury.

 Leasehold means that you own the property, but the land on which the property is built is owned by the freeholder.
 This means that you only have the right to own the property for as long as the lease is valid.